hgrubbs/python_rpcfu/README.md

 RPCfu - what is it?
 -------------------

-RPCfu is a project to create a _very lightweight_ WSGI framework.
+RPCfu is a project to create a _very lightweight_ Python 3x WSGI framework.
 It was originally written to serve as a JSON-speaking RESTful API, but has evolved to support user-facing views rendered by Jinja2.

 Quick start
 -----------